Do The Post Office Do Wills?

 Considerations When Using a Solicitor To Draft Your Will

-Engaging a Solicitor to write your will is generally seen as the gold standard when it comes to will writing and is especially recommended for those with complex family affairs such as divorce or step children, or involve overseas investments, businesses, and estates valued over £325,000 for an individual or up to £650,000 for a married couple.
+Engaging a Solicitor to write your will is generally seen as the gold standard when it comes to will writing and is almost considered essential for those with any complexity to family affairs such as divorce or step children, or involve overseas investments, businesses, and estates valued over £325,000 for an individual or up to £650,000 for a married couple.